Primi (Pumi) Nationality

 The Primi people are warm-hearted.
 Guests are toasted with one cup of wine after another.
 When the guests depart, they are given four gifts: a drumstick, a piece of pork, a bag of tea, and a bottle of wine.

 The Primi people's houses are constructed of timber.
 Central to the room, and the family's activities, is a burner.
 Usually the head of an ox or sheep is used as decoration as well as being a symbol of wealth.

-The Primi festivals include the Spring Festival, New-Grain Tasting Festival, Pure Brightness Festival, and the Dragon Boat Festival.
-For the Spring Festival, families worship ancestors, have sumptuous meals, and hold competitions of horse-racing and shooting.
+The Primi festivals include the Chinese New Year, New-Grain Tasting Festival, Qingming Festival, and the Dragon Boat Festival.
+For the Chinese New Year, families worship ancestors, have sumptuous meals, and hold competitions of horse-racing and shooting.
 The New-Grain Festival celebrates the harvest.
 Oxen will be allowed to taste the rice first as a token of gratitude for their diligence and faithfulness.
 Oxen are considered to have delivered the harvest.
 After eating, people begin to enjoy the newly harvested rice, brew wine, worship ancestors and invite others to dinner.
 As they are good at singing and dancing, the atmosphere is quite merry.